Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 Controlling the app using your smartphone also brings a few advantages (you can chat with friends, browse the internet, or read while training), but also one disadvantage.

 I got used to controlling the app via the phone quickly.
 However, I am glad that RGT rolled out the desktop app.
-Some things (like adjusting settings, etc.) are just faster to do on a desktop.
+It’s faster to do some things (like adjusting settings, etc.) on a desktop.

 Before you start riding, you can choose a bike, kit, glasses, and helmet when setting up your avatar.
 They won’t influence your avatar’s speed as in Zwift, though.